Yolk-HQ-old/nx/README.md

 Extensible Dev Tools for Monorepos.

-This is fork of the upstream [nrwl/nx](https://github.com/nrwl/nx), for the purpose of maintaining and using proposed changes to Nx at Yolk before they are accepted by Nrwl.
+This is a fork of the upstream [nrwl/nx](https://github.com/nrwl/nx), for the purpose of maintaining and using proposed changes to Nx at Yolk before they are accepted by Nrwl.

 ### Contributing